tidy-dev-team/internal-documentation/component-description-scheme.md

 2. Tags
 3. Misprint

 Feel free to add as many elements as needed, but maintain the structure described below.
-If you add new emojis, include them in the "Currently Defined Sections" list (see 1.d).
+If you add new emojis, include them in the "Currently Defined Sections" list.

 **General structure:**